 While the habit of adding cereal to an infant’s bottle is one that has been around for a long time, there are several compelling reasons why you really shouldn’t do it unless advised by your pediatrician.

-- Ready or Not.
-A baby’s digestive system is not thought to be well prepared to process cereal until about 4 to 6 months of age.
+A baby’s digestive system is not thought to be well prepared to process cereal until about 6 months of age.
 When he is old enough to digest cereal, he should also be ready to eat it from a spoon.

 The AAP recommends breastfeeding as the sole source of nutrition for your baby for about 6 months.
 When you add solid foods to your baby’s diet, continue breastfeeding until at least 12 months.
 You can continue to breastfeed after 12 months if you and your baby desire.
 Check with your child’s doctor about vitamin D and iron supplements during the first year.